 Please choose your login server to continue:

 Many organizations have a policy to reassess their technology every few years.
-It’s worth staying aware of modern technology, even if it only helps a board confirm that the board portal technology currently in use remains the right fit.
+It’s worth staying aware of modern technology, even if it only helps IT and the board confirm that the board portal technology currently in use remains the right fit.

 Are you put off seeing what new technology is out there out of concern that switching would be a lot of work?
 That’s rarely the case.
 Many board portal partners can help you make the switch in just weeks – probably before your next board meeting.

-Still wondering if it’s worth the time to reassess your board portal software?
+When is the right to reassess your board portal software?
 Consider if you are getting these signs of dissatisfaction signalling it’s time for a board portal switch.

 If conversations around data security are heated or bring an anxious silence to the boardroom table, then you know you need to re-examine the security of your technology.